Garbutt - West End

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 100 trips per day across all routes, equating to approximately 13 weekly trips per stop.
+Service frequency averages 100 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport